-Second Edition (July 1978)
+Fifth Edition (January 1982)

-This is a major revision of, and obsoletes, SC21-7658-0 and Technical Newsletter SN21-7911.
-Changes or additions to the text and illustrations are indicated by a vertical line to the left of the change or addition.
+This is a major revision of, and obsoletes, SC21-7658-3 and Technical Newsletter SN21-8141.
+Changes or additions to the text and illustrations, except for the sequence specification form, are indicated by a vertical line to the left of the change or addition.

-This edition applies to release 2, modification 0 of IBM System/34 Utilities Program Product (Program 5726-UT1), and to all subsequent releases and modification levels until otherwise indicated in new editions or technical newsletters.
+This edition applies to release 8, modification 0 of the IBM System/34 Utilities Program Product (Program 5726-UT1), and to all subsequent releases and modification levels until otherwise indicated in new editions or technical newsletters.